pip-services/pip-services-docs/content/en/conceptual/terminology/_index.md

    <tr>
       <td>Controller </td>
       <td>
-        Within Pip.Services’ three-tier architecture, the controller is the class where the business logic of the microservice is implemented.
+        Within Pip.Services' three-tier architecture, the controller is the class where the business logic of the microservice is implemented.
 From this component, methods can call other components.<br><br>
         This approach differs from other frameworks such as Spring Boot, where the controller is used to implement communication functions.
       </td>
       <td><a href="../../getting_started/recipes/three_tier_architecture/">Three tier architecture</a></td>